November Gardening Tips

 November is now upon us which means soon our minds may be more on preparing for the holiday season, but there are still things that can be done in the garden this time of year.
 Below are gardening tips to help your garden through the winter season.

 General Gardening Tips

 - It is a good time to get your soil tested for next season.
-Forms and boxes can be obtained from the N.C.
-Cooperative Extension of Wayne County office.
+Forms and boxes can be obtained from the Wayne County Extension office.
+Get your soil samples in before the Thanksgiving holiday!
 The seasonal $4 per sample fee runs December through March.
 From April through November, samples are free.

 - Remove fallen leaves from lawns as soon as possible to provide ample sunlight for the lawn.
 Piles of leaves can become wet blankets that smother your lawn.

 - If you have not already done so, apply a pre-emergence herbicide to your lawn to prevent winter weeds.